amitavroy/docker-setup/README.md

 The setup assumes that the entire project codebase is inside folders.
 For example, the Laravel codebase will be inside the `src` folder.
 All Docker files will be one level above the Laravel codebase.

 We will need the `src` folder to host the code.
 By default, `nginx` is configured to point to `src/public` folder because Laravel's index.php file is present in that folder.

+## What does this project give out of the box

+This project right now gives the following pre-configured containers to work with:

+1. nginx - the web server
+2. php 8.2
+3. mysql - database
+4. adminer - standalone app to view database
+5. composer - yes, you get composer as a container rather than inside php container